thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 A GitHub action will process the documentation markdown files to build the central data file.
 A good potential fit is the current documentation parser `github-readme-sync` tool.

 A subsequent GitHub action and tool will process that data file and check for validity and fail the build if the data is incorrect.
-Notably, `status`, `estimated-scope` and `rfc` must have the correct values.
+Notably some fields must have correct values, and some mechanism will be used to ensure validity.

 A page in the documentation will describe all the allowable fields for tags / skills / etc...